 Due to a commercial building’s larger size, ventilation is more complex.
 There are more windows per square footage in smaller residential buildings, and having them open is an easy fix for stale air.
 However, fresh air intake and/or a designated mechanical ventilation system is commonly needed for commercial buildings.
 Moreover, commercial buildings may also include restaurants, fitness areas, laboratories, or other facilities that require strong ventilation to provide acceptable indoor air quality.

 HVAC systems extract humidity from the air during the heating or cooling process.
 This makes its way through piping and drips into a tray.
 The main difference is that commercial systems will have a bigger and more complicated network of pipes and drains.

 For the most part, commercial systems are more expensive to repair.
-Commercial HVAC equipment call for a different set of more expensive tools, and technicians with specialized expertise.
+Commercial HVAC equipment calls for a different set of tools and technicians with specialized expertise.
 The equipment is larger and often located in difficult to access areas.
 The cost of commercial HVAC maintenance is also higher, as more frequent technician visits are needed.
-Instead of 2 maintenance visits yearly, a full scope maintenance visit is highly recommended each quarter for many businesses, in addition to a filter change visit every month.
+Instead of two yearly maintenance visits, a full scope maintenance visit is highly recommended each quarter for many businesses, in addition to a filter change visit every month.

 (Yes, we can help with that).

 That’s not all.
 Commercial HVAC systems have their own unique set of problems.

 Common Commercial HVAC Problems